 Amit joined Watsi on January 25th, 2017.
 26 other people also joined Watsi on that day!
-Amit's most recent donation traveled 8,100 miles to support Vincent, a six-year-old boy from Kenya, to fund achilles tendon lengthening surgery.
+Amit's most recent donation traveled 8,400 miles to support Saumu, a 3-year-old from Tanzania, to fund leg surgery so she can walk and play as she grows up.

 Vincent is a six-year-old boy and the oldest of three children.
 Vincent and his siblings live with their grandmother in Southern Kenya.
 Vincent has bilateral equinus deformity, which means he has difficulty walking and often tiptoes as he walks, or even crawls.
 He has visited clinics in the past and undergone casting, but there has been no significant improvement.
 To correct his condition, Vincent is scheduled to undergo Achilles Tendon Lengthening (ATL) surgery on April 14th.
 Our medical partner, African Mission Healthcare, is requesting $1,224 to fund Vincent's life-changing procedure.
 Vincent's grandmother shared, "I would love to see my grandson walk on his own.
 Any help will be highly appreciated.”